js4jiang5/BatteryOptimizer_for_Mac/README.md

   battery calibrate
   - calibrate the battery by discharging it to 15%, then recharging it to 100%, and keeping it there for 1 hour, then discharge to maintained percentage level
-  - if macbook lid is not open or AC adapter is not connected, a remind notification will be received.
+  - if macbook lid is open and AC adapter is connected, calibrate start immediately
-  - calibration will be started automatically once macbook lid is open and AC adapter is connected, and calibration will be terminated if lid is not open in one day.
+  - if macbook lid is not open or AC adapter is not connected, a remind notification will be received. calibration will be started automatically once macbook lid is open and AC adapter is connected, and calibration will be terminated if lid is not open in one day.
   - notification will be received when each step is completed or error occurs till the end of calibration
   - if you prefer the notifications to stay on until you dismiss it, setup notifications as follows system settings > notifications > applications > Script Editor > Choose "Alerts"